kmamal/packager/README.md

 #### -i, --in-dir INPUT_DIRECTORY

-By default, `packager` will bundle up the current directory.
+By default, the current directory will be bundled.
 You can set this option to specify some other directory to bundle up.
 One common use-case is to specify a "staging" folder into which you have collected only the files you want to include in the release.

+#### -I, --include PATTERN

+By default, all the files in the input directory will be included (or, more accurately, anything matched by `**/*`).
+You can set this option to specify a set of patterns that will be passed to [`globby`](https://www.npmjs.com/package/globby).
+For example `-I '["src/**/*.js", "assets/**/*", "package*.json"]'` will include all the `.js` files in `src/`, all the files in `assets/` and the `package.json` and `package-lock.json` files.

 #### -o, --out-dir OUTPUT_DIRECTORY

-By default, `packager` will place the resulting `.zip` file in the current directory.
+By default, the resulting `.zip` file will be placed in the current directory.
 You can set this option to specify some other output directory.

 #### -n, --out-name OUTPUT_NAME